 Stupid fruit flies.
 Now I have to go buy a new blow dryer!

 As I slumped down in the nearest chair, one charged at my face.
 This was serious.
 Do I move out and find another place to live?
 Do I call the pest control company?
 I decided to try one last home remedy before I resorted to professional help.
 Another quick query to the inter-web and I settled on ‘the trap’.
 I put out a container of juice with plastic wrap covering most of the opening except for a small hole.
 The idea is that the flies will find their way in to consume the juice but when the try to leave, they hit the plastic and become trapped.
-Eventual they drown in the liquid.
+Eventually they drown in the liquid.
 The first 2 days – nothing.
 And then 2 and then 4 and finally 10.
 Then next morning there were more than 20.
 I added another location and got more than 40 in a matter of hours.

 But it was too little, too late.
 When company arrived that evening, someone spied a swarm of ff’s on a narrow shelf above the plant.
 That was it.
 After humiliating me in front of a crowd, I was done.
 It was more than I could take.
 Good bye Mrs. Nice Guy.
 After weeks of torment, I going out to do what I should have done in the first place.

-I’m going to get RAID™.
+I’m going out to buy RAID™.